Ishan9029/thinkbot-ai/README.md

-# 🤖 Ishan BOT (AI Chatbot)
+# 🤖 ThinkBot (AI Chatbot)

 A fast and modern AI chatbot built using **Streamlit** and powered by the **Groq API (LLaMA 3.1 models)**.
-This project provides a clean chat interface with multi-chat support and customizable system prompts.
+It provides a clean chat interface with multi-chat support and customizable system prompts.

 ---